I got this email from Kiva today. They do micro-financing for people in countries where it’s virtually impossible to get a bank loan.

 But what if you compared yourself to the rest of the world?
 You’re in the one percent if you earn just $34,000, and you’re in the top 0.1% if you earn $70,000.

-So, if that’s supposed to make you feel rich, then why does your bank account tell a different story?
+If that’s supposed to make you feel rich, then why does your bank account tell a different story?
 Well, if you want to be rich, you have to spend less than you earn.

 Look throughout history.
 Benjamin Franklin and John D. Rockefeller both became rich by being thrifty, and it’s hard to argue that isn’t the same trait used today.